What is the Subset (%) Significance Test?

 Sig Testing will only work if the base size of the column / row being compared is less than (not equal to nor greater than) the base size of the total column / row being compared against, i.e. it's a subset of the total.

-Note: Sig Testing is best used when Filters are in either the Table Rows or Columns but will still work even if no Filters are in the Rows or Columns.
+Sig Testing is best (and therefore only) applied when Filters are in either the Table Rows or Columns.

-If we target the statement: Lunch and cut by age filters, we can see that 18-40yrs were sig more likely to add hot sauce 3 to 7 times p/week while 61+yrs were sig less likely to select those same choices.
+However if we Target the statement: Lunch and cut by the global age Filters in the Rows, with values set to Row % (Matrix crosstab), we can see that 18-40yrs were sig more likely to add hot sauce 3 to 7 times p/week while 61+yrs were sig less likely to select those same choices.